webmasterdevlin/angular-enterprise/README.md

 - npm i -D prettier
 - create a page ./src/features/hero/containers/heroes/heroes.component.ts and say hello world
+- create a module for the hero feature's code splitting ./src/features/hero/hero.module.ts
 - create a module, app-routing.module.ts, to register the pages
 - run the application and navigate to different pages using the URL field of the browser
 - create another component for routing and name it LazyRoutes.tsx